microsoft/SynapseML/website/docs/examples/classification/Classification - Adult Census with Vowpal Wabbit.md

 hide_title: true
 status: stable
 ---
-# Classification - Adult Census using Vowpal Wabbit in MMLSpark
+# Classification - Adult Census using Vowpal Wabbit in SynapseML

-In this example, we predict incomes from the *Adult Census* dataset using Vowpal Wabbit (VW) classifier in MMLSpark.
+In this example, we predict incomes from the *Adult Census* dataset using Vowpal Wabbit (VW) classifier in SynapseML.
-First, we read the data and split it into train and test sets as in this [example](https://github.com/Azure/mmlspark/blob/master/notebooks/Classification%20-%20Adult%20Census.ipynb
+First, we read the data and split it into train and test sets as in this [example](https://github.com/Microsoft/SynapseML/blob/master/notebooks/Classification%20-%20Adult%20Census.ipynb
 ).